 Mass: Proper Mass.
 Green.
 Gloria.
 Gradual/Alleluia.
 Credo.
 Preface of the Most Holy Trinity.
 Ite.
-Under 1954, commemoration of St. Edward, King & C. 3rd prayer A cunctis for the intercession of the saints.
-No commemorations under 1962.
+Under 1954, commemoration of the octave of All Saints (prayers of the feast).
+No 3rd prayer (not said on semi-double Sundays that fall within octaves).
+No commemorations under 1962, as the octave of All Saints was suppressed in 1955.

 Office: Sunday office.
-Under 1954, liturgical 3rd Sunday of October; under 1962, liturgical 2nd Sunday of October.
+Liturgical 1st Sunday of November.
 Green.
 Matins of 3 nocturns of 9 lessons (1954)/1 nocturn of 3 lessons (II = lessons II & III of the old Breviary combined, III = lesson VII of the old Breviary).
 Te Deum.
 Psalms and antiphons of Sunday (Prime = 117, 118.1, 118.2).
 All else from the Sunday office per annum.
 Proper Benedictus antiphon.
 Collect of the Sunday.
-Under 1954, commemoration of St. Edward at Lauds.
+Under 1954, commemoration of the octave of All Saints at Lauds.
 No commemorations under 1962.
-Suffrage of the saints (1954).
-At Prime, recite the Athanasian Creed (Quicumque) after the 3rd psalm (1954 only).
+Omit suffrage (1954; not said on semi-double Sundays that fall within octaves).
 (LB 236 on Twitter/X.)

 From the Holy Gospel according to Matthew